Overview

 Amazon may not receive all inventory at once.
 They may decide to ship some inventory to a different Amazon fulfillment center, so some inventory may only be available at a later date.

 Inventory can be manually pulled to update individual products.
 On the Amazon Properties page, click Check Amazon FBA Quantity from the Action Menu.
-The quantity will update and a grid will show the status of the product’s availability, such as the earliest available time to pick.
+The quantity will update, and a grid will show the status of the product’s availability, such as the earliest available time to pick.

 At times, the shipped quantity may not match the amount received by Amazon, resulting in either an increase or decrease in the original quantity.
 To address this, Sellercloud handles this discrepancy as follows:

-- By default, if Amazon over-receives, Sellercloud assumes that the shipper erred and automatically adjusts the shipped quantity to match the higher received quantity.
+• By default, if Amazon over-receives, Sellercloud assumes that the shipper erred and automatically adjusts the shipped quantity to match the higher received quantity.
 However, to prevent any errors with over-receiving that could have happened on Amazon’s side, you can enable the Client Setting Do not adjust FBA Qty shipped even if over received.
 This prevents the shipped quantity from adjusting.

-- If Amazon under-receives, Sellercloud will assume that Amazon will still receive more inventory in the future and will not make any adjustments to the shipped quantity.
+• If Amazon under-receives, Sellercloud will assume that Amazon will still receive more inventory in the future and will not make any adjustments to the shipped quantity.

 As stated above, all available inventory from Amazon FBA is imported regularly in Sellercloud via the FBA Inventory reports.

-- When the FBA Warehouse is marked as Non-Sellable – In this case, inventory will only show as aggregate inventory for products that are set as FBA-fulfilled.
+• When the FBA Warehouse is marked as Non-Sellable – In this case, inventory will only show as aggregate inventory for products that are set as FBA-fulfilled.
 You can track physical inventory from the Product Warehouse link on the product’s Summary Page by checking the FBA quantity shown on the dedicated FBA warehouse.
 You can track inventory movement from the product’s Summary page by clicking Inventory Movement > View FBA Movement.
 Here, you can also check for reserved quantities that will not be included in the aggregate inventory.

-- When the FBA Warehouse is marked as Sellable – If you set your FBA Warehouse as sellable, the inventory inside will be included into the aggregate quantities for the same products set as FBM (if they have the same ASIN).
-This workflow is often used when you are selling FBA-fulfilled products to other channels than Amazon and a specialized post-order plugin should be installed on your server (FBA Format).
+• When the FBA Warehouse is marked as Sellable If you set your FBA Warehouse as sellable, the inventory inside will be included into the aggregate quantities for the same products set as FBM (if they have the same ASIN).
+This workflow is often used when you are selling FBA-fulfilled products to channels other than Amazon, and a specialized post-order plugin should be installed on your server (FBA Format).
 Inventory Movement will include such multi-channel orders and the Product Warehouse quantity calculations will include FBA inventory.

-- A common mistake is setting different FBA integrations to the same FBA warehouse.
+• A common mistake is setting different FBA integrations to the same FBA warehouse.
 This causes the FBA Inventory reports to overwrite each other.
 Because Sellercloud is regularly importing the inventory, each Amazon FBA integration must be set in a separate FBA-type warehouse.